 PRAISE GOD that tomorrow is coming!

-One big thing I believe we can learn and remember from reflecting on how the disciples were feeling on this Saturday filled with hopelessness is the simple and real truth that without Jesus, there is no real hope.
+One big thing I believe we can learn from reflecting on how the disciples were feeling on this Saturday filled with hopelessness is the simple and real truth that…

-The things in this life, the things we chase after and pursue, the things we long for and try to fill our life with, never give any real or lasting satisfaction or hope.
-True satisfaction and hope is found in Jesus.
+The things in this life, the things we chase after and pursue, the things we long for and try to fill our life with, will never give any real or lasting satisfaction or hope.
+True satisfaction and hope is only fully found in Jesus.
 Our life can change often; it can be good one day and bad the next…but Jesus remains the same every day, all the time, no matter what’s happening in this life.
 He offers us peace when we can’t find any, comfort when life beats us up or doesn’t make sense, and grace and salvation despite the worst things we’ve done.
-The disciples had spent 3 years of their life seeing all that Jesus did, and they had come to realize that Jesus was so much greater than anything else in this life.
-And that’s why, when he was suddenly gone, they had to be filled with complete hopelessness as they tried to process all that had taken place the last couple of days.in
+The disciples had spent 3 years of their life seeing all that Jesus did, and they had come to realize that Jesus was so much greater than anything else in this life (check out my book ‘Enough‘, in which I explore the question “do we really believe that God is greater than what this world has to offer?”).

 There is much in this world that is appealing and we could spend all our time chasing after.
 But in the end, it’s all worthless compared to having Christ in your life.